sendgrid/docs/source/API_Reference/SMTP_API/unique_arguments.md

 }
 {% endcodeblock %}

-{% warning %} There are a few cases where unique_args cannot be attached to the Event.
-Specifically Bounces that are returned via the Return-Path.
-Please keep this in mind when developing unique_args POST handling. {% endwarning %}
+{% warning %}Bounces returned with the Return-Path cause `unique_rgs not to be attached to an event.
+This can cause issues when developing unique_args POST handling. {% endwarning %}

 Unique Arguments will also be shown in the [Email Activity tab]({{site.app_url}}/email_activity) of your account.